UnSmartest/GraphTheory_Group5_FinalProject/README.md

 ## K3,3 and K5 Graph
 <img width="1095" height="493" alt="image" src="https://github.com/user-attachments/assets/8b6fc8db-5de6-4c80-a76e-bdb0733a6c2e" />

+## How to Use Our Code
+1. Run the code
+2. Input the amount of vertices and hit ENTER
+3. Input the amount of edges and hit ENTER
+4. For every edge you have, type in the format of: u v, where u is a vertex and v is u's neighbor

 ## Suggestion from Pak Ilham
 1. During the FP Presentation, he'll ask you to explain how NetworkX is used
 2. Try to code the visualization